ksr229/typescript_framework/README.md

 ```

 ###2 CUCUMBER
+This is a BDD style test framework for designing the Automation framework.

-1. Added dependencies for cucumber
+1. Add dependencies for cucumber

 ```
 "@types/cucumber": "^4.0.5",